Austral Award: for best ECR Review paper

-A pre-selection committee will evaluate these applications and choose a subset of the nominees to write review articles.
-These reviews do not need to cover an entire research area, and in fact can be concise summaries (< 5000 words) of particularly novel areas of research in ecology.
+These reviews do not need to cover an entire research area, and ideally are be concise summaries (< 5000 words) of particularly novel areas of research in ecology.

-Accepted submissions will then be reassessed by the final selection committee that will choose the winner and runner-up of the Austral Award.
-All submissions have the opportunity to appear in Austral Ecology if they meet the journals standards.
+At the end of October each year, Austral Award ‘accepted for publication’ submissions will then be assessed by a selection committee to choose the winner and runner-up of the Austral Award for that year.
+All submissions have the opportunity to appear in Austral Ecology if they are ‘accepted for publication’.

 The winner must have finished her/his PhD no more than five years prior to the deadline (MSc students and PhD students are also eligible).
 Austral Ecology realizes that life intervenes occasionally, so this cut-off is meant to be a suggestion and not a hard requirement.
 However, applicants should provide an explanation if they are requesting an exception (e.g. absence due to family leave, dramatic shifts in research area, etc.).